 If damage to your optic nerve causes your vision to decline, you may have some form of glaucoma.
-At Suburban Eyes Clinic in Evanston, Illinois, ophthalmologist Phillip Wu, MD, and his team provide diagnostic services and treatment for glaucoma of all types.
-To get an eye exam and find out if you have glaucoma, book an appointment by phone or online at Suburban Eyes Clinic today.
+At Suburban Eye Clinic in the Ravenswood area of Chicago and Evanston, Illinois, ophthalmologist Phillip Wu, MD, and his team provide diagnostic services and treatment for glaucoma of all types.
+To get an eye exam and find out if you have glaucoma, book an appointment by phone or online at Suburban Eye Clinic today.

 Glaucoma is a condition that can eventually cause you to lose your vision.
 It develops when the pressure inside your eye, called your intraocular pressure, is high enough to damage your optic nerve.
 Your intraocular pressure rises when you have too much fluid inside your eye.
 Typically, the pressure stays normal as the fluid slowly drains out through a small channel inside your eye.
 If this channel becomes partially blocked or clogged, the pressure begins to build.

 Usually, glaucoma changes your vision so gradually that you might not know you have it until it reaches an advanced stage.
 Unfortunately, you cannot retrieve your lost vision once it begins to decline.

 The team at Suburban Eye Clinic helps you retain your clear vision for as long as possible.
 They identify early signs of glaucoma that you can’t discern on your own.
 It’s important to get regular eye exams to diagnose glaucoma in its early stages when you can still slow your vision decline and prevent complete vision loss.

 There are two main types of glaucoma.
 Each causes different signs and symptoms that worsen with time.
 After an eye exam, your provider at Suburban Eye Clinic tells you which type you have and creates an appropriate treatment plan: